Shyam-Chen/Fastify-Starter/README.md

 ## Microservices

-> Microservice architecture – a variant of the service-oriented architecture structural style – arranges an application as a collection of loosely coupled services.
-In a microservices architecture, services are fine-grained and the protocols are lightweight.
+> A microservice architecture – a variant of the service-oriented architecture structural style – is an architectural pattern that arranges an application as a collection of loosely-coupled, fine-grained services, communicating through lightweight protocols.

-See [Server-side Micro-Fullstack](https://github.com/Shyam-Chen/Micro-Fullstack/tree/main/mbe) for instructions on how to create microservices from source code.
+See [Micro-Fullstack's Micro Backends](https://github.com/Shyam-Chen/Micro-Fullstack/tree/main/mbe) for instructions on how to create microservices from source code.